Security part 1 - Email sign-in

 - Outlook.com / Microsoft account

-These accounts rely heavily on your mobile number.
-They may also make use of your already signed-in devices.
+These accounts rely heavily on a mobile phone.
+They might also be able to use another signed-in device.

 1. iCloud Mail / Apple account